The crisis in the Ukraine triggert me to run a Tor exit relay.

 Anonymity is provided by Tor.

-Few more stats of the Tor relay are seen at
+The status of the Tor relay is seen at

-A breakin attempt using the BOINC client happened at 6th of Nov 2014.
+An unusual behavior a BOINC client was involved too happened at 6th of Nov 2014.

 And here're few DDoS examples from the past: